MalyalaSaiDeepika/job-role-prediction/README.md

 Models trained, evaluated, and compared systematically.

-KNN achieved the best overall performance (93%) for this dataset.
+Random Forest achieved the best overall performance (88%) for this dataset.

 Project ready for Milestone 4 – Deployment or Optimization.